 The Comprehensive Plan states, "While it is critically important to meet growing demand for electrical service and further develop the reliability of Bellevue's electrical system, it is also important to ensure that new and expanding electrical facilities are sensitive to neighborhood character."
-Current policy UT-39 requires the undergounding of new electrical and communication lines and existing lines when there is an intensity of use, such as a short plat.
+Current policy UT-39 requires the undergrounding of new electrical and communication lines and existing lines when there is an intensity of use, such as a short plat.
 This policy is reflective of a long-standing community desire to work towards undergrounding of aerial lines.
-Staff recommend addressing telecommunication lines separately, allowing UT-39 to focus on electrical distribution lines, which helps to simplify the policy.